Colleges and Schools

 Many CTC classes are held during evenings, weekends and online to support the needs of nontraditional students who have been away from college or whose work and family obligations make full-time student status challenging, as well as traditional students entering college for the first time.

-CTC programs are delivered at nine locations throughout Fairbanks and the surrounding area.
+CTC programs are delivered at seven locations throughout Fairbanks and the surrounding area.
 Each CTC location contains specialized facilities and equipment to support the industry experience and the hands-on education provided through programs such as aviation maintenance, automotive technology, culinary arts, diesel/heavy equipment maintenance, paramedicine, and more.
 CTC's downtown location (604 Barnette St.) provides a one-stop shop that enables students to take care of all of their university-related needs in one convenient place.

 For more information, contact CTC at 907-455-2800 or visit the CTC website.